Essam-Harrous/qwello-assignment/README.md

 - Compress images to reduce their file size without losing quality.
 - Lazy load images to load them only when they are in the viewport.

-c.
+b.
 Use a Content Delivery Network (CDN)

 - Serve static assets like images, CSS, and JavaScript files through a CDN to reduce latency. (it's perfect when serving users around the world)